 But I also get to study the physiology of Arctic copepods.
-I am currently on a research expedition to the Arctic, where I’m going to email tales of my awkward vegan diet to Trina Davies – the witty wordsmith/editor – to post on here.
+I have recently been on a research expeditions to the Arctic, where I emailed tales of my awkward vegan diet to Trina Davies – the witty wordsmith/editor – to post on here.

 Copepods are the most numerous animals on the planet, present in almost every lake, river and ocean.
 They’re vital parts of oceanic food chains: they eat the phytoplankton – the plants of the ocean – and condense all that energy into their lovely enrgy rich fat sacs which feed baby fish, adult fish, seabirds, whales.
 Bascially, everything.
 Yet they’re smaller than a grain of rice.

 Also, copepods poo.
 And this isn’t some gross everyday poo, this crap does big things.
 It can aggregate and sink to the bottom of the ocean and act as fertiliser for life down there.
 Copepods even move themselves – they hibernate in the deep during cold winters in a process called diapause.
 These processes by tiny animals move carbon and fats around the ocean on huge scales.